 The SE400 is one of the most popular sewing machines on Amazon (and has been since it was first released).
 It’s a reasonably priced product that combines some high-tech features with old-fashioned reliability and usability.

-Computer Connectivity – The SE400 has connectivity capabilities that many other machines could only dream of.
+The Brother SE400 has connectivity capabilities that many other machines could only dream of.
 With this hi-tech machine, you can directly load “.pen”embroidery files onto the machine (the industry standard file type).
 There are countless “.pen”files available online for free, simply load them into the machine and be amazed as they are automatically stitched (as if by magic) in front of your eyes.

 What We Dislike